Navigating permanent underdetermination in dark energy and inflationary cosmology: State of play in modern cosmology

 \subsection{Dark energy}

 The presence of dark energy is inferred primarily through distance measurements \cite{Frieman:2008sn}.
-That is, we have an abundance of data that informs us about cosmological observables such as angular diameter distances or luminosity distances to particular objects at specific epochs in the expansion history of the universe.
-These distance measurements are sensitive to the Hubble rate $H(a)$, which relates the universe's rate of expansion in terms of its scale factor $a$ to its energy density through the Friedmann equation.
+That is, cosmological observables such as angular diameter distances or luminosity distances are sensitive to the Hubble rate $H(a)$, which relates the universe's rate of expansion in terms of its scale factor $a$ to its energy density through the Friedmann equation.
 Until a few decades ago, cosmologists assumed that radiation and matter were the only stress-energy species relevant to the dynamics of the universe.
-However, if we assume they are the \textit{only} sources of energy density in our cosmological modelling, there are large discrepancies between the cosmological distances observed and those predicted under those modeling assumptions.\footnote{See \cite{Durrer:2011gq} for a good discussion.} These observations indicate that there is a missing component in the universe's energy density.
+However, if we assume they are the \textit{only} sources of energy density in our cosmological modelling, there are large discrepancies between the cosmological distances observed and those predicted under those modeling assumptions \cite{Durrer:2011gq}.
+These observations indicate that there is a missing component in the universe's energy density.

-In other words, $H(a)$ can be rewritten in the following way to show how it is sensitive to how various types of energy density scale with respect to the expansion of the universe's scale factor:
+In other words, $H(a)$ can be rewritten in the following way to display its sensitive to how various types of energy density scale with respect to the expansion of the universe's scale factor:

 where $\Omega_x$ represents the energy density and $w_x$ represents the equation of state for some unspecified additional component.
-Taking $w_x \equiv w_{\rm DE} \simeq -1$ brings the predicted and observed distance measurements into alignment.
+Taking $w_x \equiv w_{\rm DE} \simeq -1$ and $\Omega_x \equiv \Omega_{\rm DE} \simeq 0.7$ brings the predicted and observed distance measurements into alignment.
 This indicates that the universe is dominated by a form of `dark' energy that is (approximately) not diluting with the increase of the scale factor; thus entering another period of accelerated, quasi-exponential expansion, in close analogy with the inflationary account of the early universe.

 How do we map between the data/observational side and the theory space of dark energy?
-As the effects of dark energy models are primarily driven by the behavior of their equation of state, physicists have largely adopted a well-known parameterization of the dark energy equation of state known as the Chevallier-Polarski-Linder (CPL) parameterization \cite{Linder:2002et, Chevallier:2000qy}:
+As the effects of dark energy models are primarily driven by the behavior of their equation of state, physicists have largely adopted a well-known parameterization of the dark energy equation of state known as the Chevallier--Polarski--Linder (CPL) parameterization \cite{Linder:2002et, Chevallier:2000qy}: